Kálmán Ferenczfalvi

-Kálmán Ferenczfalvi (15 March 1921, Debrecen, Hungary – 8 April 2005, Debrecen, Hungary) was a Hungarian humanitarian, named as one of the Righteous Among the Nations after World War II.
+Kálmán Ferenczfalvi (15 March 1921, Debrecen, Hungary – 8 April 2005, Debrecen) was a Hungarian humanitarian, named as one of the Righteous Among the Nations after World War II.

 Holocaust

-Kálmán Ferenczfalvi is credited with having saved the lives of more than 2000 people*.
+Ferenczfalvi is credited with having saved the lives of more than 2000 people*.
 A Hungarian Army Supply Officer, he created a phantom unit and in falsifying military documents, payroll books, food ration cards and bilingual open orders in order to rescue Jews and forced laborers*.
 He also smuggled people under blankets of his horse-drawn wagon out of deportation camps and ghettos.
 By taking in the first Jewish family into his parents' home, he endangered not only himself, but also his own family*.

-After World War II Ferenczfalvi was a bookkeeper for various state companies and kept silent for decades about his actions during the war.
+After World War II, Ferenczfalvi was a bookkeeper for various state companies and kept silent for decades about his actions during the war.
 Through a chance “discovery” a forced laborer, who himself was rescued by Ferenczfalvi, made Ferenczfalvi’s heroism known.
 Shortly thereafter numerous people from Europe, America and Australia came forward to bear witness to the rescue actions*.